adejacques/ms-handsonlab01/docs/workshop.md

 > Retrieve the Cosmos DB Shared Access Key:

->- Navigate to the Cosmos DB account `xxx-xxx-xxx`.
+>- Navigate to the Cosmos DB account `cdbhandsonlabinoday01`.
 >- In the left-hand menu, click on Keys under the Settings section.
 >- In the Keys section, locate the Primary Key.
 >- Copy the Primary Key by clicking the copy icon next to it.